Weird Science

 Animation: supplementary material

-When the pressure inside the muscle is equal to atmospheric pressure, the muscle is in the relaxation phase (Phot.6A).
-After the pressure is increased, for instance by pumping air in with a syringe, contraction occurs—the muscle expands radially and clearly shortens in length (Phot.6B).
+When the pressure inside the muscle equals atmospheric value, the muscle is in the relaxation phase (Photo 6A).
+Increasing the pressure, for example by pumping air in with a syringe, causes the muscle to contract; it expands radially and clearly shortens in length (Photo 6B).

 To estimate the degree of contraction, we measure the muscle in both states, as shown in Phot.7.